 Concrete remains one of the most popular materials in construction and is second only to water in terms of material consumption around the globe.
 However, drawbacks like the material's high carbon impact can make it an unattractive option for some projects.

-The cement industry is one of the main producers of carbon dioxide, and growing consumer awareness of climate change and the environmental impact of construction have some clients looking for alternatives to materials that rely on cement.
+The cement industry is one of the main producers of carbon dioxide, and growing consumer awareness of climate change and the environmental impact of construction has some clients looking for alternatives to materials that rely on cement.

 There is a growing range of concrete alternatives.
 These materials provide similar benefits as concrete, like strength, durability, and longevity, but at a lower carbon cost, with less environmental impact, and often with an appealing and distinctive appearance.

 Concrete has been used in construction for many years but, often, viable alternatives are available.

 Ferrock is a carbon-negative concrete alternative.
 The material's name comes from ferrous rock, but it is primarily composed of waste steel dust and ground silica glass.